Customer Rate Cards

 Edit a Rate Card

-• For step-by-step instructions on editing each section, see the Create a Rate Card section above.
+For instructions on editing each section, see the Create a Rate Card section above.

 Importing Rates

-Please Click here for information on how to import the rates.
+For information on how to import rates, see the Rate Card Imports article.

 Copy Rate Schedules